Last Updated on October 20, 2023

 Related Reading: Childhood Memories: British Christmas Traditions

-We stumbled across a second Christmas Market located at Livu Laukums, just a 4 minute walk from Dome Square.
-Riga is such a great city for walking, everything in the Old Town is quite close together and there are plenty of cute side streets that are worth wandering down!
+We stumbled across a second Riga Christmas Market located at Livu Laukums, just a 4 minute walk from Dome Square.
+Riga is such a great city for walking.
+Everything in the Old Town is quite close together and there are plenty of cute side streets that are worth wandering down!

 Related Reading: Christmas in America Rocking Out to the Canadian Pacific Holiday Train